yannickoo/gallery_link/README.txt

   Returns a link which triggers a slideshow

   $items              $items is an array which contains the images
-                      (optional) You can add a title which is displayed as caption
+                      (optional) You can add 'title' to each element which will be used as caption in the fancybox

   $link_text          This is the text of the trigger link